 Please arrive 15 minutes before your appointment time.
-If you are more than 20 minutes late for your appointment, we may not be able to see you.
+If you are more than 20 minutes late for your appointment, you may not be seen.

-We make every effort to see you on time, but you may wish to bring something with you, for example a book in case there are unavoidable delays.
+We make every effort to see you on time, but you may wish to bring something to occupy you, for example a book, in case there are unavoidable delays.

 At your appointment

-If you are coming for patch testing then you will need to wait 20 minutes after the patches have been put on and then another 20 minutes after the patches are removed.
-This may be longer, depending how busy the clinic is and how many people are waiting to be seen.
+If you are coming for patch testing you will need to wait 20 minutes after the patches have been placed to monitor for early reactions and after they been removed, to allow any initial irritation to subside.

-If you are coming for a biopsy appointment, please see the biopsy page for more information.
+If you are coming for a biopsy appointment, please see the biopsy section below for more information.

 Our consultant clinics allow you to have a consultation with a specialist in oral medicine.
 If you need further investigations, we will discuss what they involve with you.
-You may need:
+They may include:

 - blood tests

-Some of these may take place on the same day as your appointment, while for others you may need an appointment in another department.
-We may also ask you to have some tests before coming to the clinic for a review appointment.
-If so, we will send you information on this before your next appointment.
+Some of these may take place on the same day as your appointment.
+For others you may need to attend a different department on another day.
+We may also ask you to have some tests before coming to the clinic for a review appointment

 After your appointment